 Self Paced Education - Self Paced Online Courses

 Sounds great, right?
 In general, we think self paced accredited online colleges are really wonderful options.
 But procrastinators should beware.
-Even self paced schools won't wait forever.
+Even courses through self paced online colleges won't wait forever.
 If you fall behind — going beyond the maximum time allowed for courses or semesters — you might have to pay an extension fee.
 Eventually, you might be dropped from a program for not making satisfactory progress.

 But independent eLearners usually love their self paced online courses and programs.
 Those who do especially well are those who work can work unsupervised, remain motivated, and stay on task.

-Check out our List of a few self paced accredited online colleges:
+Check out our List of a few self paced online colleges:

 Penn Foster College